 Board-Certified Intervention for Brain Disorders

-At Princeton Brain & Spine, we believe knowledge is power—and patients are real people deserving of compassionate, personalized care.
+At Princeton Brain, Spine & Sports Medicine, we believe knowledge is power—and patients are real people deserving of compassionate, personalized care.
 From structural defects to cysts, benign tumors and rare forms of cancer, we offer advanced neurosurgical options tailored to each patient’s unique health needs.
-Partnering with NJ and PA's most reputable hospitals, PBS surgeons provide state-of-the-art diagnostic and treatment services that save lives, restore well-being and bring hope to patients and families.
+Partnering with NJ and PA's most reputable hospitals, PBSSM surgeons provide state-of-the-art diagnostic and treatment services that save lives, restore well-being and bring hope to patients and families.

 Brain Tumor Diagnosis & Treatment